30705 Idaios

 30705 Idaios /aɪˈdeɪəs/ is a Jupiter trojan from the Trojan camp, approximately 45 km in diameter.
 It was discovered during the third Palomar–Leiden Trojan survey at the Palomar Observatory in California in 1977.
 The dark D-type asteroid has a rotation period of 15.7 hours.
 It was named after the Trojan herald Idaios from Greek mythology.

 Discovery

 Idaios was discovered on 16 October 1977, by Dutch astronomer couple Ingrid and Cornelis van Houten at Leiden, on photographic plates taken by Dutch–American astronomer Tom Gehrels at the Palomar Observatory in California.
 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at Palomar in February 1955, more than 22 years prior to its official discovery observation.

 Palomar–Leiden survey

 The survey designation "T-3" stands for the third Palomar–Leiden Trojan survey, named after the fruitful collaboration of the Palomar and Leiden Observatory in the 1960s and 1970s.
-Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
+Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope).
+They shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory, where astrometry was carried out.
 The trio are credited with the discovery of several thousand asteroids.